eqinox/movie-library/README.txt

 - Adding, Editing and Deleting a Movie
 - Search section displaying the search result by title
 - Favourite section displaying the user's personal list of movie picks
 - Detail movie view page
-- Your Review section
+- Your Review section on each detail movie view page
 - Always adding a private note for each movie
 - success/error notifications